-The connector connecting the ground gate to the ground box.
-This is a safety device that once the ground gate is opened the supply voltage of the main contactor of the electrical control panel is interrupted.
+The connector for connecting the ground gate to the ground box.
+This is a safety device that once the ground gate is opened the supply voltage for the control circuit is interrupted.

-7.2.11 Plug for FLOOR CALL BOXES
+7.2.11 Plug for FLOOR CALL STATIONS